MichaelEWalker87/RaceCar/README.md

 Michael Walker

 ## Introduction:
  This was a course from Udemy that covered the basics of tile game building.
-The application allows for two players to race each other in an old retro gaming fashion. upon winning the race the game will reset.
-The purpose of this application was to get practice with the HTML5 Canvas Element and vanilla javascript.
+The application allows for two players to race each other in an old retro gaming fashion.
+Upon winning the race the game will reset.
+The purpose of this application was to get practice with the HTML5 Canvas Element and Vanilla Javascript.
+This game is a two player game with player one being in an X-Wing and player two in the Y-Wing.

 ### Installation: